argishh/argishh/README.md

 ## 👨🏻‍💻 &nbsp;About Me

 ```
-💻 An ML Engineer and A Visionary caught up in a quest to develop new technologies\
+💻 An ML Engineer and A Visionary caught up in a quest to develop new technologies
-🎓 Final year - CSE - AI/ML at Vellore Institute of Technology\
+🎓 Final year - CSE - AI/ML at Vellore Institute of Technology
-🍴  I eat 7 research papers on CV for breakfast, 12 papers on LLMs for lunch and 18 papers on Generative AI for dinner\
+🍴  I eat 7 research papers on CV for breakfast, 12 papers on LLMs for lunch, and 18 papers on Generative AI for dinner
 💤 In my free time, I sleep, coz that's the only free time I have!
-Apart from sundays, when I can be found designing graphics or playing guitar\
+Apart from Sundays, when I can be found designing graphics or playing guitar
 💬 Feel free to reach out to me anytime!
-My Socials are linked below 👇\
+My Socials are linked at the bottom 👇
 ```
 <!-- 📄 &nbsp;Please have a look at my [Resume](https://www.argish.com/resume.html) for more details about me.
 I'm open to feedback and suggestions! -->